• Home

 Nicole Lamb

-Fort Coliins, Colorado
+Fort Coliins, Colorado, USA

 Nicole visited Lemong'o in 2013 and volunteered in the school during her stay.
 She worked enthusiastically with the children, sharing her teaching skills and learning from the village teachers as well.
 The people of Lemong'o warmly welcomed her as one of their own.
 After visiting the village, Nicole was eager to join The Lemong'o Project.
 Since 2013, she has shared her time and talents to help the Project reach its goals.